-Apple pie, America’s favorite.
-Packed full of cinnamon coated apples in a thick caramel glaze makes it positively delicious.
+Apple pie, is America’s favorite.
+Packed full of cinnamon-coated apples in a thick caramel glaze makes it positively delicious.
 This homemade Caramel Apple Pie Filling makes it so easy to make your own.

 Caramel Apple Pie Filling